tscanlin/developers.optimizely.com/src/content/android/faqs/index.md

 <a href="#cantseeappineditor">*Q:* My device is running the app but I can't see it in the editor.</a><br>
 <a href="#3rdparty">*Q:* Does Optimizely work with my other 3rd party SDKs?</a><br>
 <a href="#resultspage">*Q:* I am not seeing conversions or visitors on the results page.</a><br>
+<a href="#22andbelow">*Q:* I haven't gotten a chance yet to upgrade my app to API Level 23 and am using API Level 22 or below.
+My app is not compiling after including Optimizely.</a><br>

 <a name="androidversion"></a>